flypenguin/helm-stasico/README.md

 This is the thinking here:

 - A lot of very useful applications consist of only one container.
-- Most of them are stateful.
+Most of them are stateful.
-- Most need the same parameters (DB_USER, DB_HOST, etc).
+- Most need a couple of env variables, so this should be simple.
-- Most need only one volume attached.
+- Most need only one volume attached, so this should be simple.
-- Writing a Helm chart for _each_ of them is a lot of work, a lot of duplication, and just plainly annoying.
+- Writing a Helm chart for _each_ of them is a lot of work, a lot of duplication, and a LOT of duplicate code.

-Enter StaSiCo.
+**Enter StaSiCo.**

 With this chart you can deploy a _stateful_, _single-container_ application by just setting a few values in `values.yaml`.
+It's 15% more complex than a hand-tailored helm chart, but a _lot_ less redundant than writing the same helm boilerplate for each custom chart, and _way_ easier to handle (only one chart to test, not many).

 ## Features

 - Can manage multiple volume mounts
 - Can manage multiple ports
 - Can manage multiple mounts from _one_ volume into several directories
+- Simplified mount point management, simplified volume management from existing claims
 - And probably more ...

 ## Requirements